felixlopz/hubrise-test-task/content/apps/catalog-manager/en/variants.md

 Disabling the **Default** version of an item automatically disables it for all variants.

 When you finish editing your variants, to update the catalog in HubRise click **Save**.

+## Use Variants in Apps

+To use the availability and prices of a variant in an app connected to the catalog, you need to select the variant in the app settings.

+For instance, to use the Deliveroo variant, open Deliveroo Bridge, click **Settings**, then select **Deliveroo** from the **Variant** dropdown.
+For other apps, refer to the app documentation for specific instructions.

+---

+**IMPORTANT NOTE:** All HubRise Bridges support catalog variants, but not all the other connected apps for now.
+Check your app documentation to know if this feature is supported.

+---